Eolajos/Identity-and-Access-Management-IAM-Project-Active-Directory-On-Premises-/README.md

-# Active Directory Simulation – CyberTech Solutions
+# Active Directory Simulation – EMATECH

 This project is the deployment of a Windows Server Domain Controller (Active Directory) for a company called **EMATECH**.
 It includes domain setup, client configuration, OU design, group policies, and access control in an enterprise environment.